User and Company Lookup

 Filtering by User and Company Properties

-User (or company) filters enable you to filter based on customer properties such as email, name, and created time.
-Customer properties are stateful and can be updated (such as by yourself to add customer demographic information) or by Moesif itself (such as the Last Seen Time).
+User or company filters enable you to filter based on customer properties such as email, name, and time of creation.
+Customer properties are stateful.
+This means that customer properties can receive updates.
+Updates can come from yourself to add customer demographic information or Moesif with information like Last Seen Time.

-You’ll also find your custom user metadata (and company metadata) here.
+You can also find your custom user metadata and company metadata here.

 Users who had over 10 400 errors - User Filters